 We would be very happy to answer your questions about our early findings and we welcome feedback on any aspect of DMP membership.
 We are very grateful to you for taking the time to answer our questions and are keen to make it as easy and as useful for you to participate as we can.
 Please feel free to call the programme director, Phil Bunn, on 020 3461 3096 or email Philip.Bunn@bankofengland.gsi.gov.uk anytime with questions or concerns.

 The motivation behind establishing the Decision Maker Panel (DMP) was to collect more detailed information on business expectations than is currently available from other sources.
 The results have proven valuable to the Bank of England, both in terms of informing policy decisions and in creating opportunities for high quality research.
 Improving our understanding of the decisions that companies are likely to make over the coming years will be critical in helping the Monetary Policy Committee to assess the prospects for the UK economy.
-This is particularly relevant in current circumstances when trying to understand the implications of the UK leaving the EU and how that is affecting firms is highly uncertain.

 The questions have been designed in partnership with Professor Nicholas Bloom of Stanford University, Professor Paul Mizen of the University of Nottingham and colleagues from HM Treasury.
 The information provided will create opportunities to produce world class research in assessing the links between uncertainty and company behaviour – Professor Bloom is the world expert in this area.